‘Cuties’ sparked outrage in the U.S. The reception in Senegal was vastly different.

 “Cuties” garnered praise at the Sundance Film Festival this year, where Doucouré won a directing award.
 Then Netflix promoted the film with photos of Amy and her friends in provocative poses.
 (The company has apologized for its marketing choice but defended the movie.)

-As the backlash mounted, Sen. Ted Cruz (R-Texas) and other lawmakers urged the Justice Department to “investigate whether Netflix, its executives, or the filmmakers violated any federal laws against the production and distribution of child pornography.”
+Sen. Ted Cruz (R-Texas) and other lawmakers urged the Justice Department to “investigate whether Netflix, its executives, or the filmmakers violated any federal laws against the production and distribution of child pornography.”
 A hashtag, #CancelNetflix, began trending.

 No hint of controversy emerged at the Hotel du Phare on Tuesday.
 Viewers in masks occupied all 120 of the rooftop’s chairs.
 Latecomers sat on the floor.
 People laughed at the dancing scenes.
 They clapped at the end.